Learning to ride a bike is one of life’s big milestones, something parents and children will remember forever.

 Ensure the bike is the correct size

-Keep the saddle in the optimum position by adjusting the height every month or two as your child gets taller.
+Keep the saddle in the optimum position by adjusting the height as your child gets taller.

 Teach your child the “cycling” rules of the road